mkagawa/AMBEDConfig/README.md

   - sshd_config.txt
   - AMBEServerGPIO.txt
   - dhcpcd.txt
-these files should be symbolic linked to the corresponding configuration files in the Linux system.
+These files should be symbolic linked to the corresponding configuration files in the Linux system.

+## Build

+This project is designed and built by Microsoft Visual Studio Express for Desktop (Free version).
+The project is written in C# language.
+Utilizes .NET version 3.5 client profile runtime.